Abema: 2019–2021: Strategic shifts and pandemic growth

-On February 25, 2019, AbemaTV began a trial service for viewers outside Japan, with the ability to watch from the United States, Australia, Thailand, Canada, the United Kingdom, and Brazil using the iOS/Android app.
+On February 25, 2019, AbemaTV began a trial service for viewers outside Japan, allowing access from the United States, Australia, Thailand, Canada, the United Kingdom, and Brazil using the iOS/Android app.

 In March 2019, Abema announced a partnership with Dwango for content distribution.
-As part of this collaboration, from April 1, selected AbemaTV programs became available for streaming on Niconico, the video-sharing platform operated by Dwango.
+Through this collaboration, from April 1, selected AbemaTV programs became available for streaming on Niconico, the video-sharing platform operated by Dwango.